varabyte/kobweb/README.md

   base { Modifier.setVariable(dialogWidth, 300.px).width(dialogWidth.value(400.px)) }
 }
 ```
-***NOTE:** In the above example, we have one line where set a variable and query it in the same style, which we did
+***NOTE:** In the above example, we have one line where we set a variable and query it in the same style, which we did
 purely for demonstration purposes.
 In practice, you would probably never do this -- the variable should have been set
 separately earlier.*